ahsan7162/My-reads-React-Project/README.md

 This game was built for the XORD Blockship Program.
 The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.

+## Deployed Project

+You can Run the deployed app on https://myreadsxord.surge.sh/

 ## How to Use the App

 * Books are sorted into three categories: Currently Reading, Want to Read and Read